MatthiasSchatzeder/mobile3d_app/app.md

 ### ToDo

 - automatically connect to the raspberry's wifi
-- feedback engine on button press
 - setup socket activity

+- physical feedback on button click need api 26
+  - -> min api to 26